cosmos/developer-portal/hands-on-exercise/1-native/4-add-message.md

     --from alice --yes
 ```

-It returns you the transaction hash as expected.
+This returns you the transaction hash as expected.
 To find what was put in storage, wait a bit and then stop the chain with <kbd>CTRL-C</kbd>.
-Then call up:
+Now call up:

 <CodeGroup>
 <CodeGroupItem title="Straight">